genevate/style_guides/programming/git.md

     - *Updated* - Existing code that has been modified.
     - *Refactored* - Existing code that has been refactored and does not change functionality.
   - Use hashtags to identify code (easier to search for later).
-- Use the following format for the body of the commit message:
+- Prefer commit message bodies in the following format:
+  - Use 72 characters or less per line.
-  - Use a space between the first line of the commit message and the body.
+  - Use a space between the first line of the commit message (i.e. subject) and the body.
   - Use a bullet for each detail of the commit body.
+  - If the commit has a dependency to the previous commit or is a dependency to the commit that will follow, make sure to explain that.
   - Include links to dependent projects, stories, etc. if available.
 - Each commit message should answer the following:
   - Why? -- Why is the body of work necessary?